-- 4.1 This is a large area with several parishes which will need more polling stations.
-The Council has received grant payments from the Department of Communities and Local Government in association with the progress of this particular plan (grants have also being received in association with the progress of other plans). - 4.2 A further grant payment of £20,000 can be applied for once a date has been set for the referendum, this will fund the referendum.
+- 4.1 The Council has received grant payments from the Department of Communities and Local Government in association with the progress of this particular plan (grants have also being received in association with the progress of other plans). - 4.2 A further grant payment of £20,000 can be applied for once a date has been set for the referendum, this will fund the referendum.
 This will be the final grant that can be applied for in association with this plan, this grant is to cover the cost of the examination and referendum.
-Cabinet is asked to forward fund the cost of the referendum in the event that cost is incurred before the funding is received from Government.
+Cabinet is asked to forward fund the cost of the referendum in the event that cost is incurred before the funding is received from Government